 I visited La Boqueria every day I was in Barcelona.
 These huge indoor markets feature pretty much everything you can think of – seafood, meat, poultry, offer, pastry, fruit and vegetables, juices and even chocolates.
 Half the fun of the place is going with an empty stomach and a bit of cash, and just trying everything as you go!
 My favourite tidbits included a spinach empanada, guava and coconut juice, dates stuffed with nuts and the most beautiful fresh fruit salad.
 If there is such thing as ‘foodie heaven’, it looks like La Boqueria…..

-BCN Kitchen – for a Catalonian cooking experience like no other!
+BCN Kitchen – for a Catalonian cooking class like no other!

-A must for any foodie visiting Barcelona!
-We explored La Boqueria markets under the wisdom of a Catalonian chef, who provided us with the industry secrets of how to buy the best and freshest produce.
-We then spent a chaotic but fabulous 3 hours in the kitchen cooking traditional Catalonian cuisine , including tomato bread, Spanish omlette, gazpacho, a massive cuttlefish paella and, my favourite, Creme Catalan (like a creme brulee but with orange and cinnamon).
-It has definitely inspired me to incorporate some of these dishes into my repertoire at home!
+Start by exploring La Boqueria markets under the wisdom of a Catalonian chef, who provides secrets of how to buy the best and freshest produce.
+Then spend a chaotic but fabulous 3 hours in the kitchen cooking traditional Catalonian cuisine , including tomato bread, Spanish omlette, gazpacho, a massive cuttlefish paella and, my favourite, Creme Catalan (like a creme brulee but with orange and cinnamon).
+Brilliant!

 Informal – for fine dining without the price tag!